usmonaliyev99/laravel-telegram-notifier/README.md

 If the telegram did not receive a message, check that the `APP_ENV` value in the `.env` file is production.
 If you are in a development environment, restart the app with the `php artisan serve` command.
-In production mode you can load conigurations from .env with `php artisan config:clear` command.
+In production mode you can load configurations from .env with `php artisan config:clear` command.

 ## License